 You do not need to face the consequences of a severe injury alone.
-An Edwardsville personal injury lawyer at Ostroff Injury Law can help you pursue the payments you deserve and hold the at-fault party accountable.
+An Edwardsville personal injury lawyer at Ostroff Godshall Injury and Accident Lawyers can help you pursue the payments you deserve and hold the at-fault party accountable.
 Founding Partner Jon Ostroff and the rest of our winning team have helped over 30,000 injury victims like you recover fair compensation after accidents caused by someone else’s negligence.

 For example, we were able to obtain a $575,000 settlement for a Luzerne County resident with limited tort insurance who suffered injuries in a T-bone crash.
 Many lawyers are afraid to take limited tort cases, but we do not back down from a challenge and will do everything in our power to make things right for you.
 Give us a call today to learn more about what we can do for you.

 What Is Negligence?

 When someone fails to exercise reasonable caution and in turn injures someone else, they can be held legally liable under the principle of negligence.
 In order to recover compensation after an accident, you must be able to prove that another party’s negligence caused your losses.

 Proving negligence requires the injured person (plaintiff) to demonstrate that another party (defendant) did not use appropriate caution.
 The plaintiff must establish that the defendant’s lack of care was the cause of the accident, and they would not have been injured if not for the defendant’s carelessness.
 Finally, the plaintiff must prove that they suffered actual losses as a result of the accident.